kaltura/developer-platform/workflows/ovp/youtube_ingestion/readme.md

 ## Add a YouTube Video Entry

+This workflow will guide you on how to use the [externalMedia](https://developer.kaltura.com/api-docs/service/externalMedia) service to manage YouTube hosted videos as native Kaltura videos that benefit from the same workflows, experience and analytics available for Kaltura hosted video entries.

 To add a YouTube hosted video as a Kaltura media, you will need the YouTube video ID:
 To find your YouTube video ID: